aweber/pg-utf8-transcoder/README.md

 # db-utf8-transcoder

-### C program to transcode db char-based data to UTF8.
+### A C program to transcode PostgreSQL string data to UTF8.

 This project is targeted for PostgreSQL 9.0 running on Ubuntu 10.0.4 LTS.
 Ports to other PostgreSQL versions and OS's are welcome!